-With respect to the acquisition of NET, the Company intends to unilaterally elect under Section 338(g) of the Internal Revenue Code to have the acquisition transaction treated as an asset acquisition (i.e., a taxable transaction).
+With respect to the acquisition of NET, during the second quarter of 2013, the Company made an election under Section 338(g) of the Internal Revenue Code to have the acquisition transaction treated as an asset acquisition (i.e., a taxable transaction).
 The election is not considered part of the business combination and resulted in a step-up in the acquired assets and liabilities to fair market value for tax purposes.
-During the quarter ended September 28, 2012 as a result of the election, the Company reversed all of the deferred taxes related to NET's assets, liabilities and net operating loss carryovers and the related valuation allowance that were recorded in the business combination.
-Any resulting taxable gain from the election will be fully offset by NET's operating loss carryovers and no taxes will be payable by the Company as a result of the election.
+During the third quarter of 2013, as a result of the election, the Company reversed all of the deferred taxes related to NET's assets, liabilities and net operating loss carryovers and the related valuation allowance that were recorded in the business combination.
+The resulting taxable gain from the election was fully offset by NET's operating loss carryovers and no taxes were paid by the Company as a result of the election.

-(18) MAJOR CUSTOMERS
+(19) MAJOR CUSTOMERS

-The following customers each contributed 10% or more of the Company's revenue in at least one of the years ended December 31, 2012, 2011 and 2010:
+The following customers each contributed 10% or more of the Company's revenue in at least one of the years ended December 31, 2013, 2012 and 2011:

-Yo ear ended December 3 1,
+Ye ear ended December 3 1,

-2012 2011 2010
+2013 2011

 Bahamas Telecommunications Company Ltd. 14%

-AT&T 20% 12% 21%
+AT&T 15% 20% 12%

-\ Represents less than 10% of revenue
+Represents less than 10% of revenue

+At December 31, 2013, one customer accounted for 10% or more of the Company's accounts receivable balance, representing approximately 13% of the Company's accounts receivable balance.
 At December 31, 2012, one customer accounted for 10% or more of the Company's accounts receivable balance, representing approximately 25% of the Company's accounts receivable balance.
-At December 31, 2011, one customer accounted for 10% or more of the Company's accounts receivable balance, representing approximately 21% of the Company's accounts receivable balance.
 The Company performs ongoing credit evaluations of its customers and generally does not require collateral on accounts receivable.
 The Company maintains an allowance for doubtful accounts and such losses have been within management's expectations.

-(19) GEOGRAPHIC AND OPERATING SEGMENT INFORMATION
+(20) GEOGRAPHIC AND OPERATING SEGMENT INFORMATION